 A: None.
-The darkness will cause the light bulb to change all by itself.
+The darkness will cause the light bulb to change by itself.

-History is loaded with myths, and they are often used to lead is in one direction when a more accurate historical account might provide a rather different lesson.
+History is loaded with myths, and they are often used to lead us in one direction when, in fact, a more accurate historical account might provide a rather different lesson.

 “Stopping technology in its tracks in the 1850s would have doomed the whales.
 But suppose whaling had been outlawed then, as it is now?
 The immediate effect would have been a dramatic decline in quality of life.
 Would kerosene and electric lamps have come on the scene any faster, in reaction to the sudden surge in demand for substitutes?”

 “In the 19th century, we were using whale oil for lighting.
 It was the best way to get light at night.
 The problem was that there are only so many whales, and we had more people around.
 And so basically there just wasnt enough whale oil.
 So what happened was that in Western Pennsylvania, they discovered oil.”

 Despite their differences in political orientation, Robbins (the conservative) and Lave (the liberal) simply haven’t done their homework.
 The fact is that kerosene did not arrive just in time to replace the dwindling supply of whales.